Leftovers are a great way to save money and lower your food waste in the kitchen – follow our guide and learn how to reheat and eat leftovers safely.

 How to store food properly

-If it looks like there’ll be surplus food, start cooling what you don't need quickly.
-Ideally, you’ll get your leftovers into the fridge within 90 minutes.
+Christmas leftovers are always popular and with so many elements and people involved it’s especially important to be vigilant at this time of year.
+If a surplus of food is likely, start cooling what you don’t need quickly – ideally, you’ll get your leftovers into the fridge within 90 minutes.
 Here’s how:

 - Transfer food out of a hot pan, away from the heat source so that it’s not being kept warm through the residual heat.